Our expert criminal lawyers for wilful and obscene exposure offences can help you:

 Our criminal lawyers regularly represent clients charged with wilful and obscene exposure and frequently resolve matters by way of dismissal, not guilty verdict or a non-conviction outcome.
 This would mean no criminal record is recorded.

-To prove the charge, the prosecution must establish that:
+To prove the charge, the prosecution must establish beyond a reasonable doubt that:

 - The accused exposed their genitals,